ebridge2/textbook_figs/README.md

 }
 ```

-an MLA style citation is:
+and an MLA style citation is:

 Bridgeford, EW, Loftus, A and Vogelstein, JT. *Network Machine Learning*.
 Cambridge University Press, 2025.